A Foundational Concept

 Published in 2020, A Catholic Christian Meta-Model of the Person is a foundational text, demonstrating a more systematic, integrative, and non-reductionist vision of the person, marriage, family, and society than is found in any of these three disciplines alone.
 The Meta-Model is a unifying framework for the integration of already-existing personality theories and therapeutic models.
 In addition, it enhances assessment, diagnosis, case conceptualization, and treatment planning by addressing eleven essential dimensions of the person needed in mental health practice aimed at healing and flourishing.

 The book also explores how the Meta-Model framework can improve client care.
 Finally, it demonstrates how the Meta-Model assists mental health professionals to better understand how they can be faithful to their Christian identity as they serve all clients—Christians, persons from other faiths, and non-believers.
 In 2020, A Catholic Christian Meta-Model of the Person was also named as a Winner of the 4th Edition of the Expanded Reason Awards.

 The integrative work of the DMU faculty has also given rise to ideas for: new research paradigms; integrated psychological assessment tools; new therapeutic modalities; and helpful ways of relating theology, philosophy, counseling, and psychology.

 The Department of Integrative Studies has planned collaborative research initiatives, which will embody an integrated understanding of the human person, and which it is hoped will yield further evidence of the value of the Catholic-Christian Meta-Model of the Person in integrating psychology, counseling, and a Catholic understanding of the human person.

-The faculty has published theories and research in a growing number of articles and chapters, including:
+The DMU faculty has published theories and research in a growing number of published articles and chapters including:

-A volume of Edification: A Journal of the Society of Christian Psychology (2009) dedicated to a Catholic Christian approach to psychology.
+Edification: A Journal of the Society of Christian Psychology (2009) dedicated to a Catholic Christian approach to psychology